timbertson/shellshape/README.md

+# shellshape
-A tiling window manager work-in-progress extension for gnome-shell.
+A tiling window manager extension for gnome-shell.

+This software is in-development.
+I use it daily, but it might break stuff.
+Use at your own risk.

-**Note**: you will have to compile and run [my mutter fork](https://github.com/gfxmonk/mutter).
+**Note**: you will have to compile and run [my mutter fork](https://github.com/gfxmonk/mutter) to use this extension.
 I'm afraid I can't help you with how to do that, as the gnome build system is big and complicated, and you're probably better off just waiting until my patches are accepted (or I figure out something better).

 If you want to track progress towards a useable plugin, you can take a peek at the [project issues](https://github.com/gfxmonk/shellshape/issues)